 Stacy Schilter Pisano is the Site Director at The Emily Program’s South Sound location in Lacey, Washington.

-Stacy: Along with our PHP program and stand-alone Binge Eating Disorder IOP, South Sound offers a day IOP and an evening IOP to individuals who need additional support in their recovery.
-This program is scheduled 12 hours per week and includes therapeutic meals facilitated by a dietitian and therapist.
+Stacy: Along with our PHP program, South Sound offers IOP services to individuals who need additional support in their recovery.
+This program includes therapeutic meals facilitated by a dietitian and therapist.
 As with our other programs, groups offered include, but are not limited to: experiential groups, goals group, nutrition education, food exploration, CBT and DBT groups, process group and weekend planning.
 Within these groups, participants are able to speak openly about their experiences and challenges while experiencing the support of their peers and professionals who are specially trained to treat eating disorders.
-Gentle yoga is also offered at least once per week by a certified yoga instructor for purposes of reconnecting with one’s body.
-Further assisting in the recovery process is a twice monthly friends and family group, where loved ones/support people are educated about effective support strategies and variables that contribute to, or maintain, an eating disorder.
+Gentle yoga is also offered by a certified yoga instructor for purposes of reconnecting with one’s body.
+Further assisting in the recovery process is a friends and family group, where loved ones/support people are educated about effective support strategies and variables that contribute to, or maintain, an eating disorder.